About the Kicker KEY180.4

 |Labor Warranty||1 Year|

-Overview: The Kicker KEY smart amplifier is designed to dramatically improve the sound quality of your vehicle's sound system automatically.
+Overview: The Kicker KEY smart amplifier is designed to improve the sound quality of your vehicle's sound system.
 The KEY 180.4 delivers clarity and solid power to your speakers.
 With the included microphone, you can run the Auto Setup process to optimize the audio for your particular vehicle.
 The amplifier can run four full-range speakers, or you can bi-amp a pair of component speakers.
 The amplifier is less than 8" long and 1-3/4" high, allowing you to mount is nearly anywhere.

 Power Output: The KEY180.4 is a 4-channel amplifier designed to power up to two pairs of speakers, or one pair of component speakers.
 The amplifier is essentially divided into two 2-channel amplifier sections: Amp 1 and Amp 2.
 The amplifier provides the following power output: 45 watts x 4 RMS at 4Ω stereo (≤1% THD+N, 14.4V).
 The KEY180.4 must be run at 4-ohms minimum impedance per channel.
 The amplifier is not bridgable.